Kamraanmulani/ragforge/README.md

 ## ❓ FAQ

-### Q: Do I need a vector database to use ragify?
+### Q: Do I need a vector database to use ragforge?

-**A:** No! ragify works without a vector database.
+**A:** No! ragforge works without a vector database.
 Techniques like HyDE will generate hypothetical documents and return them directly.
 However, for production RAG systems, a vector database is highly recommended for better retrieval.

-### Q: Can I use ragify with other LLM providers?
+### Q: Can I use ragforge with other LLM providers?

-**A:** Currently, ragify uses OpenAI's API.
+**A:** Currently, ragforge uses OpenAI's API.
 However, you can easily extend `src/core/openaiClient.js` to work with:
 - Anthropic Claude
 - Google Gemini
 - Azure OpenAI